Prospect Stock Watch Part 2

 If you thought the first half of college football’s Labor Day Weekend Kickoff extravaganza was wild, then I hope you were buckled up for what the rest of the weekend had to offer.
 This was one of the most insane and unpredictable weekends of football in recent history and was so much fun to watch.

-We had a 40-point fourth quarter, multiple overtime games, and some curious coaching decisions.
-Many old faces started careers in new places, which wasn’t all pretty.
+We had a 40-point fourth quarter, multiple overtime games and some curious coaching decisions.
+Many old faces started careers in new places that wasn’t all pretty.

 The Saturday through Monday slate of games also saw the first reshuffling of prospects as some of the believed top prospects didn’t have great showings, while some lesser known ones showed their stuff.